 What can be included in a personal budget will develop and evolve over time.
 The current arrangements are described in our personal budgets and direct payments for children and young people with SEN and/or a disability (pdf / 244 KB) document.
 You may find this easy read version of our personal budgets document (pdf / 948 KB) useful.

-The Department for Education has produced information under the heading "making it personal".
-One guide you may find useful is Making it personal: a family guide to personalisation, personal budgets and education.
+The Department for Education has produced a family guide to personalisation, personal budgets and education you may find helpful.

 One way of managing a personal budget is by a direct payment.
 This is where all or part of the personal budget is paid as a cash sum for services to be arranged and managed by the child's family or young person.